purdue-arc/arc_robot_arm/README.md

 Play around with more of the features!
 RDS/The Construct has tutorials on YouTube!

 ## Launch 4dof Robot Arm in Sim + Real Robot
+** Must have [robotics-toolbox-python](https://github.com/petercorke/robotics-toolbox-python) downloaded for inverse kinematics to work!**

 1. Run `catkin_make` while still in the simulation_ws root directory to compile C/C++ code
 2. Make sure you sourced your simulation_ws (run `source devel/setup.bash` in the root catkin ws directory) so you can execute ROS commands like roslaunch and roscd for your new packages.
 (FYI: Whenever you get a new ROS package in your workspace, complete steps 1 and 2 to avoid issues)